-The weather outside may be frightful, but you can fire things up inside with a kissing ball made of fresh mistletoe.
+The weather outside may be frightful, but you can fire things up when you deck the halls inside with a kissing ball made of fresh mistletoe.
 The greenery adds a pop of holiday cheer to your Christmas decorating.
 And as it hangs above a doorway, or anywhere in your home, it will definitely set the mood for celebrating.

-To make your own mistletoe kissing ball, you will need sprigs of fresh mistletoe, ribbon, sheet moss, a 4" floral foam ball, florist wire, greening pins, holiday bells, corsage pins, and scissors.
-Fresh mistletoe is usually available at local Christmas tree lots, and is also sold online from mistletoe farms.
-Sheet moss, floral foam balls, florist wire, and greening pins can be found in the floral supply section of crafts stores.
+The supplies to make DIY mistletoe kissing balls are usually easy to find.
+Fresh mistletoe is usually available at local Christmas tree lots and is also sold online from mistletoe farms.
+Sheet moss, floral foam balls, florist wire and greening pins can be found in the floral supply section of crafts stores.

 Covering the foam ball with moss creates a background layer for the mistletoe.
 That way, there are no empty spots on the ball, even where there is no mistletoe.
 Tear pieces of sheet moss to fit around the ball and secure the moss with greening pins.

 4. Cut up the mistletoe

 Cut the mistletoe sprigs into smaller 2-inch pieces.
 Each sprig of mistletoe can usually yield between four to eight individual pieces.
 Some pieces will be fuller than others, creating more depth and variety in the finished kissing ball.

 You will need about 100 of these small pieces to cover the foam ball.

 5. Insert the mistletoe into the foam